UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 A penetration test of the Contoso website has identified a XSS vulnerability on the customer details form.

 1. A Risk is raised in the Azure DevOps backlog
-2. The bug is given the following title: *Contoso Website, XSS possible on customer details form.*
+2. The Risk is given the following title: *Contoso Website, XSS possible on customer details form.*
-3. The bug is tagged with the following: Security
+3. The Risk is given the Category: Security

 ## Prioritising and Fixing Security Concerns

-Discussions of prioritisation will usually happen during the team's planning session.
-In most cases, the team has the capability to address the security concern within their sprint.
+Discussions of prioritisation will usually happen during the team's regular prioritisation activities (for example sprint planning/refinement or Kanban replenishment/flow review).
+In most cases, the team has the capability to address the security concern within their planned work cycle.
 The IT Security Team will drive very high priority security concerns, this is usually discussed during SWGs (Security Working Groups) or ad-hoc meetings.
 In order to escalate an issue use the following guidance:

 1. Raise the issue with the Security Champion for the team or Lead Technical Software Engineer (Security)
-2. You will inform next steps i.e. raise to an ITSO (IT Security Officer).
+2. You will be informed of next steps based on the information i.e. raise to an ITSO (IT Security Officer) as High/Critical or raise to an ITSO as a long standing issue with mitigations.
-3. ITSO will have an initial discussion with the relevant parties to enable a review of the risk labelled **Security**.
-With appropriate tagging, queries can be used to easily identify items of interest.
+3. ITSO will have an initial discussion with the relevant parties to enable a review of the risk with the Category **Security**.
 4. In this review ITSO will discuss and verify the risk score.
 This may require further follow-up meetings with either the Security Champion, or member of staff who raised the concern.
 Discussions are recorded in the bug.
-5. If the issue is directly related to an existing project and benefits from an opportunity to easily address in a following sprint, this must be pursued first.
-If required ITSO can contact the Delivery Manager for inclusion in the next sprint planning meeting.
+5. If the issue is directly related to an existing project and benefits from an opportunity to be easily addressed in the next delivery window, this must be pursued first.
+If required ITSO can contact the Delivery Manager for inclusion in the next appropriate planning or prioritisation meeting.
 6. If the issue fails to be remediated, the issue may need to be risk accepted in which a further conversation with ITSO will be required.
 7. ITSO will discuss the issue and will guide you through the process.